Tips for new doctors

 Speak up if something seems wrong

-Find out who to talk to if things don’t seem right where you're working, and what to do if you don’t think it's been taken seriously enough.
+Learn who to talk to if things don’t seem right where you're working.
+And find out what to do if you don’t think it's been taken seriously enough.
 We have advice and guidance on speaking up in our ethical hub.

 Get to grips with key processes early

 When you start a new role, get to know the prescribing and referring systems.
 Have spare copies of paper forms where they are used.

 Add the numbers you’ll need, such as your clinical and educational supervisors.
 You could also save links to guidance you’ll regularly refer to, including drug doses and referral guides.
 Your workplace may also have their own app with helpful information.

 Think about what to wear for your shifts

 Follow hospital guidance on personal protective equipment (PPE).
 Comfy shoes and clothes with pockets will help you focus on the important stuff.

 Introducing yourself to your patients is an important part of compassionate care, and a simple way to build trust.